-Pillows should be in a sealed wipeable cover with no tears and should be decontaminated appropriately with a detergent or detergent and disinfectant wipe after use.
+Pillows should be in a sealed wipeable cover with no tears and should be cleaned after use with a detergent wipe or with a '2 in 1' detergent and disinfectant product.
 Damaged or stained wipeable covers and/or pillows should be replaced.

 Fabric pillow cases, couch sheets and 'modesty' blankets are not recommended as it is not practical to launder them after each patient use.
 Disposable couch roll should be used to cover the couch, pillow, or maintain the patient's modesty for procedures where this is required and disposed of after each use.
-The pillow/couch should then be decontaminated appropriately with a detergent or detergent and disinfectant wipe.
+The pillow/couch should then be decontaminated appropriately with a detergent or a combined '2 in 1' product.